niczero/mojar/README.md

 *   Mojar::Mysql

     A set of interfaces for working with MySQL databases, of most use to those working with more than one server.

+*   Mojar::Oracle

+    A db connector for Oracle databases.
+[Much less mature than its Mysql sibling.]

 *   Mojar::Google::Analytics